Lyon, France is famous for its bouchon restaurants. In the southern states of the US, we call it “home cooking.”

 It reminded me of the andouillette at the markets in Uzes.
 Unlike the cajun variety of andouille, the French sausage is made from pork intestines (chitterlings) and stomach (tripe).
 It was just a bit more unusual to see it served here with pieces of herring.

-My main course, or “plat,” was another extraordinary taste-test: home-made pike quenelle — a mixture of creamed fish, bread crumbs and egg served in a cream sauce.
+My main course, or “plat,” was another extraordinary taste test: pike quenelle — a mixture of creamed fish, bread crumbs, and egg served in a cream sauce.

 Tripe: another bouchon plat choice